akin75/SWTP/README.md

 - **Various Zombie Variations:** There are different types of zombies with varying abilities and behaviors.
 Some might be faster, while others could be more resilient.

 - **Arsenal of Weapons:** The player has access to five different weapons to defend against the zombie hordes.
-These weapons range from melee to ranged firearms.

-- **Upgrades:** Upgrades for weapons or field improvements can be collected in the game to give the player an advantage.
+- **Upgrades:** Upgrades for weapons or field improvements can be bought in the game to give the player an advantage.

 - **Scoring System:** The game tracks the player's score based on the number of defeated zombies and wave survival.